wp-plugins/memphis-documents-library/readme.txt

 7. screenshot-7.png

 == Changelog ==
+= 2,6,4 =
+* *Bug* - Fixed bug which didn't allow for viewing sub categories when using mdocs short codes.
+This short code currently only works on main categories you can't target a subcategory to display.
 = 2.6.3 =
 * *Bug* - Fixed sercuirty issues using $_REQUEST inside a form.
 * *Bug* - Fixed sercuirty issue Local or Remote File Inclusion.